corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/operating/monitoring-and-logging/opentelemetry.md

 The default value of this setting is `false`.

 {{< note >}}
-When checkpointing, only the span id is checkpointed, meaning spans do not survive a node restart.
+When checkpointing, only the span ID is checkpointed, meaning spans do not survive a node restart.
 If the node restarts, the parent span information will be lost, and new spans will be generated for the flows.
-The root span after the node restart won't know who the parent span was before the node restart.
+The root span after the node restart will not know who the parent span was before the node restart.
 {{< /note >}}

 ## Start and End Spans